The Sweeney: Films

 The cinematic versions of The Sweeney feature the same actors and characters as the TV series, however both films have levels of swearing, violence, sex and nudity that would not have been possible on television at the time.

 Sweeney!
 (1977)

 In Sweeney!, Regan and Carter become involved in a plot which shares similarities to the 1963 Profumo affair and British actor Barry Foster features as an American socialite loosely based on Stephen Ward.
 Made in 1976, and released in 1977, the film appears to be set in 1979.
 On screen and in-film references include the line "The same damned speech you made in 1978" and a large banner at the OPEC delegates meeting features the convention's logo and the year "1979".
 This suggests that the events of the film occur after the end of the television series chronologically, assuming series 4 is set in 1978 as broadcast.
+This in turn would suggest that Regan returned to the Flying Squad after all, following the events depicted in "Jack or Knave".